mongodb/docs/source/includes/procedures/unlink-github-account.rst

 .. procedure::
    :style: normal

-   .. step:: Unlink your account from the GitHub acccount.
+   .. step:: Unlink your account from the GitHub account.

       a.
 Click :guilabel:`Manage your MongoDB Account`.
       #.
 Click :guilabel:`Profile Info`.